iffy/moldspec/docs/resources/file.observation.rst

 ``permissions``
     ``integer``

     Octal permission bits for the file, e.g. ``0755``.
-Since it's a decimal you will need to convert to octal if you want it in that format.
+Since it's an integer you will need to convert to octal if you want it in that format.